sylviefiat/ODK_deploy/README.md

 `./ODK\ Aggregate\ v1.4.15\ linux-x64-installer.run`

- - Lire et accepter la licence, ensuite l'installation va demander de sélectionner le répertoire parent sous lequel 'ODk Aggregate' sera installé, comme on déplacera les fichiers généré, on peut le mettre dans un répertoire de tmp:
+ - Read and accept the licence,
+ - the installation will ask for parent repository where 'ODk Aggregate' will be deployed, you can place it in tmp as we will move it later on:

  `[]:/path/to/ODK_deploy`

- - Ensuite, choisir l'option **3** pour sélectionner PostgreSQL.
+ - then, choose option **3** in order to select PostgreSQL.

- - Comme docker installera tomcat et Postgres, répondre non **n** aux demandes de téléchargement et installation de tomcat (2 fois).
+ - As docker will automatically install tomcat and Postgres, answer no **n** to the questions asking to install tomcat (2 fois).

- - Selon votre cas, sélectionner ou non le SSL (Non dans mon cas).

- - Accès à internet: ODK propose de configurer tomcat pour l'accès à internet, normalement l'installation de tomcat prend en charge donc répondre non.
+ - Select or not SSL (depending on your configuration).

+ - Internet access: ODK offers to configure tomcat access to internet, tomcat install should take care of this so you can answer no.

- - `HTTP Port: [8080]:` taper entrée pour valider le port **8080**
+ - `HTTP Port: [8080]:` enter to validate default entry **8080**

- - `HTTPS Port: [8443]:` taper entrée pour valider le port ou saisir votre port HTTPS (si vous avez sélectionné le SSL)
+ - `HTTPS Port: [8443]:` enter to validate default entry or enter HTTPS port (if you selected SSL)

- - `DNS name:` valider si l'url est bien celle de votre serveur sinon la saisir
+ - `DNS name:` valide  if the url is correct

- - installer postgres: mettre non
+ - installer postgres: no

- - `database number [5432]:` taper entrée
+ - `database number [5432]:` enter

- - `Database server hostname: [127.0.0.1]:` là il faut mettre le nom réseau du container de la base postgres, visible dans le docker-compose: **aggregatedb**

- - `Database username: [odk_user]:` taper entrée pour utiliser ce nom ou saisir un autre nom
+ - `Database server hostname: [127.0.0.1]:` you need to enter **aggregatedb** which will be the docker server name of you postgresql instance (as specified in docker-compose)

+ - `Database username: [odk_user]:` entrer to use this name or enter another username

- - `Database password:` saisir un mot de passe pour la bdd
+ - `Database password:` enter password for database

- - `Database Name: [odk_prod]:` taper entrée pour utiliser ce nom ou saisir un autre nom

- - `Database Schema Name: [odk_prod]:`taper entrée pour utiliser ce nom ou saisir un autre nom
+ - `Database Name: [odk_prod]:` enter to use default of enter a name for database name

+ - `Database Schema Name: [odk_prod]:`nter to use default of enter a name for database schema name

- - `Please enter the name of your instance: []:` saisir le nom de votre projet ou groupe ce nom sera visible par les utilisateurs
+ - `Please enter the name of your instance: []:` enter the name of your instance that will be visible to users

- - `Please enter an ODK Aggregate Username: []:` saisir un nom d'utilisateur **admin** par exemple
+ - `Please enter an ODK Aggregate Username: []:` enter admin username **admin** for example

  - `Do you want to continue?
 [Y/n]:` Y !

  - `Show additional deployment and configuration steps (5-10 minutes).
 [Y/n]:` **Y** (dans notre cas il n'y en a pas apparement)

-4. Aller dans le répertoire créé "ODK Aggregate" et déplacer le .war vers webapps:
+4. cd to "ODK Aggregate" repo and place the generated .war in webapps:

 `mv ODKAggregate.war ../aggregate_data/webapps/`

-5. déplacer le script de création postgres dans le répertoire de données postgres:
+5. move postgres creation script in postgres data repo:

 `mv create_db_and_user.sql ../aggregatedb_data/postgresql/`

-6. retourner dans le répertoire du projet et démarrer docker-compose
+6. go back to project repo and start docker-compose

 `docker-compose up -d`

-7. une fois les containers démarrés, faire tourner le script d'installation de la base de données
+7. uOnce the containers are started, run the database creation script
-  - soit en utilisant pgadmin
+  - using pgadmin OR
-  - sinon utiliser la commande
+  - using command line

   `cd aggregatedb_data`

   `docker exec -it odkdeploy_aggregatedb_1 psql -U postgres -f /etc/postgresql/create_db_and_user.sql`

-8. redémarrer docker-compose
+8. restart docker-compose

 `docker-compose stop`